-Future revenues from the sale of interest in leasehold land investment payments and any future cash distributions from our investment in the Kukio Resort Land Development Partnerships are dependent upon the sale of the remaining two residential lots within Increment I by KD I and potential future development or sale of the remaining portion of Increment II by KD II of Kaupulehu Lot 4A.
-The amount and timing of future land investment segment proceeds from percentage of sales payments and cash distributions from the Kukio Resort Land Development Partnerships are highly uncertain and out of our control, and there is no assurance with regards to the amounts of future sales of residential lots within Increments I and II.
-No definitive development plans have been made by KD II, the developer of Increment II, as of the date of this report.
+Future revenues from the sale of interest in leasehold land and any future cash distributions from our investment in the Kukio Resort Land Development Partnerships are dependent upon the ~~sale of the remaining two residential lots within Increment I by KD I and~~ potential future development or sale of the remaining portion of Increment II by KD II of Kaupulehu Lot 4A.
+The amount and timing of future land investment segment proceeds from percentage of sales payments and cash distributions from the Kukio Resort Land Development Partnerships are highly uncertain and out of our control, and there is no assurance with regards to the amounts of future ~~sales of residential lots~~ payments from Increment II to be received or that ~~the remaining acreage within Increments I and II.
+Increment II will be developed.~~ No definitive development plans have been made by KD II, the developer of Increment II, as of the date of this report.